logotip4ik/keycap/README.md

 ## Why?

-After months of using Windows and Android, I found out that notes aren't syncing.
-Plus there wasn't support for markdown.
-But you can ask why build something similar to the Notion? and the answer will be pretty simple.
-With this project, I developed my skills and I hope it will load much faster than notion 🙃
+After months of using Windows and Android, I found out that notes aren't syncing and there isn't any support for markdown.
+But you may ask, Why build another Notion? and the answer will be pretty simple.
+With this project, I developed my skills and learned something new.
+Also, Keycap will load much faster than Notion, and it won't update itself in the most unsuitable time 🙃.

 ## Stack